 If none of these tips help, and you’re looking for a quick fix, you can also drink a cup of coffee (– ideally fair trade).
 Caffeine perks you up and can temporarily eliminate fatigue.
 However, be aware that a dependence on caffeine is not healthy.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: So kommst du bei einem Mittagstief in Schwungaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: So kommst du bei einem Mittagstief in Schwungunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?